jeffhandley/strickland/docs/Composition/each.md

 # Built-In Validator: each

 Strickland also provides an `each` validator.
-The `each` validator operates over an array and it will only return a valid result if each and every validator in the array is valid.
-But `each` has a significant difference from `every`: `each` will always execute every validator, regardless of previous results.
+The `each` validator operates over an array and it will only return a valid result if all validators in the array are valid.
+But `each` has a significant difference from `every`: `each` will always execute all validators, regardless of previous results.
 You can use `each` if all validators are safe to execute and you need to know all validator results, even if some are invalid.

 ## Parameters